Angels at Bat

 How you can help...

 Hi, my name is Max Bobholz.
-I am collecting used or new baseball equipment for children in Africa.
+I am collecting used and new baseball equipment for children in Africa.
 Children in remote villages often have to play their games with homemade equipment or very few items shared by many.
-After watching Uganda's team in the Little League World Series nearly 4 years ago, I realized that we could provide these children with wonderful equipment by simply donating used equipment that sits, unused in our homes or garages.
+After watching Uganda's team in the Little League World Series in 2012, I realized that we could provide these children with wonderful equipment by simply donating used equipment that sits, unused in our homes or garages.

 We will also need a little bit of help with the shipping, and we would appreciate a little help financially!
-If you'd like to donate money, please make checks out to "Rotary of GPC"
+If you'd like to donate money, please make checks out to "American Friends of Kenya"

 In memory of our coach...

-In January 2012, we lost a very special man who helped coach me and my friends since we were young.
+In January 2012, the community of Green Bay lost a very special man who helped coach me and my friends since we were young.
 His loss was sudden and we all miss him so much.
-The summer before he died, our team won state and traveled to Kentucky where we finished runner up to the previous year national champions.
-It was a special summer for us and we made it through the challenges with our motto of "Heart, Attitude, Team".
-In honor of coach Todd Williquette, all equipment donated to Africa will have his own softball number #20, hand-written on each item.
+The summer before he died, the Green Bay Sluggers made a historic run to the Ohio Valley Regional Tournament.
+It was a special summer for us, and we made it through the challenges with our motto of "Heart, Attitude, Team".
+In honor of coach Todd Williquette, all equipment donated to Africa will have his softball number #20, hand-written on each item.

 Our connections in/outside of Kenya...